metronome-sh/dev-error-boundary/README.md

 Instead of showing you a default [ErrorBoundary](https://remix.run/docs/en/main/route/error-boundary), you get a better and more descriptive error boundary during development.

-Dev Error Boundary will only be active during development, dev error boundary code does not leave any fingerprint at build time.
+Dev Error Boundary will only be active during development.
+Dev error boundary code does not leave any fingerprint at build time.

 ## Getting started